Pratik-11/questdb.io/docs/operations/capacity-planning.md

 line.tcp.net.rcvbuf=4m
 ```

-Let's assume you would like to configure InfluxDB line protocol for large number
+Let's assume you would like to configure InfluxDB line protocol for a large number
-of concurrent connection on Windows:
+of concurrent connections on Windows:

 ```ini title="server.conf InfluxDB line protocol network example configuration for large number of concurrent connections on Windows"
 # bind to specific NIC on port 9009, NIC is identified by IP address